|Located at:||St. Leo Centre|

 This learning opportunity is being offered through curriculum implementation funding from Alberta Education.

-Kim Tackaberryis a Designer of Professional Learning with the Calgary Regional Consortium, areas of focus include literacy and inclusive education.
-Her teaching career spans over 28 years, ten as a classroom teacher at Foothills Academy Society, a school specializing in children with Learning Disabilities and ADHD.
-After a decade of classroom experience, Kim's role as Professional Development and Parent Education Manager shifted to supporting professional learning for educators.
-She has designed and created several e-learning opportunities such as Learning Disabilities e-course, Introduction to Literacy and Numeracy Progressions and What are Literacy & Numeracy?
-Kim is passionate about coaching teachers, particularly when their students are struggling with learning how to read.
-Apart from founder, Dr Rick Freeze, she is the sole Precision Reading presenter in North America.
+Kim Tackaberryis a Designer of Professional Learning with the Calgary Regional Consortium.
+Her areas of focus include literacy and inclusive education.
+Kim’s teaching career spans over 28 years, ten as a classroom teacher at Foothills Academy Society, a school specializing in children with Learning Disabilities and ADHD.
+Kim has designed several e-learning courses for teachers, titles include Learning Disabilities and Introduction to Literacy and Numeracy Progressions.
+She is passionate about coaching educators, particularly when they are focused on supporting struggling readers.
+Apart from the Founder, Dr. Rick Freeze, she is the sole Precision Reading presenter in North America.

 Includes: Light Snacks